 Saw Saw Saw

 Second, and this is supremely important, before planing a board either by hand or using powertools, saw 2~3mm off both ends.
 This is why you have that circular saw with the carbide-tipped blade.
-If you can’t do that, at least use a steel block plane, drawknife, or other tool to chamfer all eight corners of the board’s ends to remove both surface dirt and embedded grit thereby saving your planes, planer and/or jointer blades bitter experiences.
+If you can’t do that, at least use a steel block plane, drawknife, or other tool to chamfer all eight corners of the board’s ends to remove both surface dirt and the worst of the embedded grit thereby saving your planes, planer and/or jointer blades from scratches.

 This step is critical because grit and even small stones frequently become so deeply embedded in endgrain that even a steel brush can’t dig them out.
 But sure as God made little green apples, Murphy will place them directly in the path of your plane blade.

 Please share your insights and comments with all Gentle Readers using the form located further below labeled “Leave a Reply.”
 We aren’t evil Google, fascist facebook, thuggish Twitter, nor a US Senator’s Communist Chinese girlfriend and so won’t sell, share, or profitably “misplace” your information.
 May Murphy poke me with his pointy purple pecker if I lie (say that ten times fast!) (ツ).

 She walks in beauty, like the night Of cloudless climes and starry skies; And all that’s best of dark and bright Meet in her aspect and her eyes…